 I am sure this will already give you a lot of visibility into the real user experience of your applications and help better troubleshoot problems in your applications.
 This kind of end to end visibility is something that gives great value to teams responsible for running and operating business-critical, customer-facing web apps.
 If you would like to try these new capabilities, contact your account team or find us in #sumo-tracing on Sumo Dojo slack channel or (if you’re not yet a customer) - contact us using the chat button in the bottom-right corner of your browser.

-We will be soon expanding these capabilities by aggregating the above data into metrics, dashboards and providing multi-dimensional analysis by geographical locations, browser, and OS types, measuring and visualizing on dashboards many different aspects of web page load events.
+We will be soon expanding our cloud APM capabilities by aggregating the above data into metrics, dashboards and providing multi-dimensional analysis by geographical locations, browser, and OS types, measuring and visualizing on dashboards many different aspects of web page load events.
 Stay tuned!

 Complete visibility for DevSecOps